SalK91/convex_optimization/docs/convex/18a_pareto.md

 # Chapter 10: Pareto Optimality and Multi-Objective Convex Optimization

-Optimization often focuses on a single objective function — minimizing one measure of performance.
+So far we have focused on a single objective function i.e. minimizing one measure of performance.
 However, real-world problems rarely involve a single criterion.
 In practice, we must balance multiple conflicting goals: accuracy vs. complexity, fairness vs. utility, return vs. risk, etc.

 This chapter introduces Pareto optimality, which generalizes classical convex optimization to the multi-objective setting, and explores how scalarisation connects multi-objective problems to duality and regularisation.